wazo-platform/wazo-doc/source/system/xivo-auth/xivo-auth.rst

 XiVO auth
 =========

-xivo-auth is a scalable, extendable and configurable authentification service.
+xivo-auth is a scalable, extendable and configurable authentication service.
 It uses an HTTP interface to emit tokens to users who can then use those tokens to identify and authenticate themselves with other services compatible with xivo-auth.